Overview

 David McDonnell, Associate Professor of Instruction, Department of Music Studies, Boyer College of Music and Dance; DMA, University of Cincinnati College-Conservatory of Music.

-Alisha C. Nypaver, Instructor, Department of Music Studies, Boyer College of Music and Dance; MM, Temple University.
+Alisha C. Nypaver, Assistant Professor of Instruction, Department of Music Studies, Boyer College of Music and Dance; MM, Temple University.

 Phillip R. O'Banion, Associate Professor, Department of Instrumental Studies, Boyer College of Music and Dance; MM, University of Colorado.